Stem cell theory of aging: Other theories of aging

 The aging process can be explained with different theories.
 These are evolutionary theories, molecular theories, system theories and cellular theories.
 The evolutionary theory of ageing was first proposed in the late 1940s and can be explained briefly by the accumulation of mutations (evolution of ageing), disposable soma and antagonistic pleiotropy hypothesis.
-The molecular theory of ageing includes phenomena such as gene regulation (gene expression), codon restriction, error catastrophe, somatic mutation (accumulation of genetic material damage) and dysdifferentiation (DNA damage theory of aging).
+The molecular theories of ageing include phenomena such as gene regulation (gene expression), codon restriction, error catastrophe, somatic mutation, accumulation of genetic material (DNA) damage (DNA damage theory of aging) and dysdifferentiation.
 The system theories include the immunologic approach to ageing, rate-of-living and the alterations in neuroendocrinal control mechanisms.
 (See homeostasis).
 Cellular theory of ageing can be categorized as telomere theory, free radical theory (free-radical theory of aging) and apoptosis.
 The stem cell theory of aging is also a sub-category of cellular theories.